MicrosoftDocs/PowerShell-Docs/scripting/getting-started/cookbooks/Selecting-Parts-of-Objects--Select-Object-.md

 C:                                      50664845312
 ```

-You cannot see the type of data after issuing that command, but if you pipe the result to Get\-Member after the Select\-Object, you can tell that you have a new type of object, a PSCustomObject:
+You cannot see the type of data after issuing that command, but if you pipe the result to Get-Member after the Select-Object, you can tell that you have a new type of object, a PSCustomObject:

 ```
 PS> Get-WmiObject -Class Win32_LogicalDisk | Select-Object -Property Name,FreeSpace| Get-Member